cpp-pg-mpags/Day-1-Code/src/README.md

 work, but not tested.

-To build from a clone of this repository, open a terminal window and change directory into that holding this README.
-Create a build directory in which to run `cmake` and the build, and change into it:
+To build from a clone of this repository, open a terminal window and change directory into the build directory:

 ```
 $ ls
-LICENSE          README.md        build            src
+README.md        build            src
 $ cd build
 ```